Module Categories of the Generic Virasoro VOA and Quantum Groups: Introduction

-\subsubsection{Relation to other works}
+\subsection{Relation to other works}

-The category of $C_{1}$-cofinite modules of the simple Virasoro VOA has been studied in \cite{CJORY-tensor_categories_arising_from_Virasoro_algebra} and has been shown to be a braided tensor category.
-Our category of interest is a tensor subcategory of the category studied in \cite{CJORY-tensor_categories_arising_from_Virasoro_algebra}, therefore, it follows that our category is a braided tensor category.
-However, the relation to the quantum group is a new result.
+There are, in fact, various ways to prove our results.
+First of all, in \cite{CJORY-tensor_categories_arising_from_Virasoro_algebra}, they proved that $\catVir^{+}(t)$ is braided equivalent to a certain Kazhdan--Lusztig category of \smash{$\what{\fsl}_{2}$} along the way of proving the rigidity of $\catVir^{+}(t)$.
+Therefore, our results can be derived from it, too.

-In \cite{GannonNegron-quantum_sltwo_and_log_VOAs}, it has been established that the module category of the quantum $SL(2)$ at a root of unity and a certain module category of the Virasoro VOA in the logarithmic setting are equivalent.
-Their approach employs the general theory of tensor categories, as well as the characterization of the module category of the quantum $SL(2)$.
-Assuming that their method can be used in the case of generic central charges, we expect that it will give a more conceptual explanation to the question why the Virasoro VOA should be related to the quantum $SL(2)$.
-Our approach is less conceptual in that regard, but is more direct and concrete, and we believe that it gives an alternative perspective.
-We also mention the recent work \cite{McRaeYang2022} that studied the $\fsl_{2}$-type structure in the module category of the Virasoro VOA at central charge $25$.
+There are also approaches to the Kazhdan--Lusztig-type duality when the quantum group is at a root of unity.
+In \cite{GannonNegron-quantum_sltwo_and_log_VOAs}, it has been established that the module category of the quantum~${\rm SL}(2)$ at a root of unity and a certain module category of the Virasoro VOA in the logarithmic setting are equivalent.
+The key tool therein is Ostrik's functor~\cite{ostrik2005module} that characterizes the module category of the quantum~${\rm SL}(2)$.
+We also mention~\cite{McRaeYang2022} that studied the $\fsl_{2}$-type structure in the module category of the Virasoro VOA at central charge $25$.
+The recent work~\cite{creutzig2023algebraic,lentner2025conditional} is building a general, and perhaps conceptual, framework towards the Kazhdan--Lusztig duality.
+These works address the case when the quantum group parameter is a root of unity, but the methods would extend to the generic case as well.